Describe A Historical Place That You Know About: IELTS Speaking Cue Card

 What makes Kamakhya Temple significant in Indian culture?

-Kamakhya Temple is significant because it represents the divine feminine and is dedicated to Goddess Parvati.
-It attracts devotees who seek blessings and empowerment, especially women.
-The temple's unique rituals and festivals also highlight its cultural importance in India.
+Kamakhya Temple is significant as it represents the power of femininity and is dedicated to Goddess Parvati.
+It attracts many devotees who believe in its spiritual energy and healing properties.
+The temple's unique architecture and the mythological stories associated with it enhance its cultural importance.

-How do you think historical places like this impact local communities?
+How do you think historical places like Kamakhya Temple impact local tourism?

 Band 6-7